Gideon's Sword

 Gideon's Sword is a novel by Douglas Preston and Lincoln Child.
 It was released on February 22, 2011 by Grand Central Publishing.
 The book is the first installment in the Gideon Crew series.

 Plot summary

-The story introduces Gideon Crew, a scientist at Los Alamos National Laboratory who is also a former art thief/master-of-disguise.
+The story introduces Gideon Crew, a scientist at Los Alamos National Laboratory who is also a former art thief and master-of-disguise.
 He learns from his mother that his mathematician father—who had developed a flawed encryption—had actually warned his boss about the flaws, only to be murdered.
 Gideon exacts revenge from his father's murderer.
-As a result of this, he is recruited to be a freelance operative by an ultra-private security/engineering firm working for the Department of Homeland Security.
+As a result of this, he is recruited to be a freelance operative by an ultra-private security and engineering firm working for the Department of Homeland Security.
 His mission: to trace and retrieve plans for a mysterious super-weapon being brought to the United States of America by a Chinese scientist before the Chinese can recover them.

 Film adaptation

-In May 2010, the novel will be produced by Michael Bay and Paramount Pictures and written by Chap Taylor.
+In May 2010, it was announced that a film based on the novel would be produced by Michael Bay and Paramount Pictures and written by Chap Taylor.